ciaraosull/project-3-mastermind/README.md

 The game will accept the users guess in the form of 4 numbers between 1-10 separated by a space.

-*   If the user happens to make an extra space at the begining or end of their guess, this is handeled by using the .strip() method.
-This will automatically strip the white spaces from the begining and end of the input without raising the alarm to the user that their input was incorrect.
+*   If the user happens to make an extra space at the beginning or end of their guess, this is handled by using the .strip() method.
+This will automatically strip the white spaces from the beginning and end of the input without raising the alarm to the user that their input was entered incorrectly.

 *   If the user enters a number below 1 or above 10 they will be notified of their error and what to do to try again.

-* If the user enters words or special characters or any extra spaces between numbers or even just no input at all, they will be given feedback and a chance to enter again.
+* If the user enters words or special characters or any extra spaces between numbers, or even just no input at all, they will be given feedback and a chance to enter again.

     ![User Input Error](/assets/images/user-input-error.png)